-So the first case study is there is this project that really went about as well as it could.
-As background, the owner had run the business since 2010, he purchased it at 40 units and grew it to over 100, and it really became a dominant player in this market.
-With a background in operations and management, and heavy industry and aerospace, this center really knew what it was like to run a day-to-day operation.
+So the first case study is a project that really went about as well as it could.
+As background, the owner had run the business since 2010.
+He purchased it at 40 units and grew it to over 100, and it really became a dominant player in his market.
+He had a background in operations and management, and heavy industry and aerospace, so this owner really knew what it was like to run day-to-day operations.

-He admitted, “My housekeeping model really isn’t working; it’s been a headache, so I’d actually recommend starting there.”
+He admitted, “My housekeeping model really isn’t working; it’s been a headache, so I’d actually recommend a change there.”
 Timing was also an important consideration.
-He said, “I want the transition day after the high season and very shortly after the high season.
+He said, “I want a transition date after the high season and very shortly after the high season.
 I want to be phased out after 60 to 90 days.”
-And this owner really heavily vetted potential buyers' ability to run a transition on the timeline requested, and that timing influenced the decision.
-There were companies that could grant a quick transition, there were companies saying we will get to it in five or six months, and one of the reasons that we won this partnership was that we could move quickly—that was a high priority.
+This owner really heavily vetted potential buyers' abilities to run a transition on the timeline requested, and that timing influenced the decision.
+There were companies that could run a quick transition, and there were companies saying, "We will get to it in five or six months."
+One of the reasons that we won this partnership was that we could move quickly—that was a high priority.

-During that transition, one key to success here was really communication—there was a lot of collaborative communication going on.
-So, the key operations manager was involved early, understood what was going to accomplished and how we were going to go about it.
-The key operations manager vetted multiple buyers and then also, once we were selected, ensured that their system was up to date and ready for the transition between property manager systems.
-Owners were also contacted very quickly; we did not have problems getting in touch with the owners, and there was three-way communication between the seller, the buyer, and the owner, so our expectations were managed and everybody knew what was going on and knew who to contact if they had questions.
+During the transition, one key to success here was really communication—there was a lot of collaborative communication going on.
+So, the key operations manager was involved early, and they understood what was going to accomplished and how we were going to go about it.
+The key operations manager vetted multiple buyers and then also, once we were selected, ensured that the systems were up to date and ready for the transition between property management systems.
+Owners were also contacted very quickly.
+We did not have problems getting in touch with the owners, and there was three-way communication between the seller, the buyer, and the owner.
+So expectations were managed, and everybody knew what was going on and knew who to contact if they had questions.

-After the sale, this owner purchased a home in Hawaii and moved there about 90 days out, he was completely out of the picture at this point, basically living a dream, and sent us a postcard occasionally.
+After the sale, this owner purchased a home in Hawaii and moved there about 90 days out.
+He was completely out of the picture at this point, basically living the dream, and sent us a postcard occasionally.

-We had 95 percent owner retention at one year; this is very viewed as highly successful.
-Over the course of any year in the vocational rental management business, property is going to sell, people are going to move into them, so 95 percent of those original owners retained is really highly successful.
-If you’re talking to a partner or a potential buyer, and he tells you that no owner will leave, that is probably not true, just because of the regular course of business.
-Also, all the key staff were retained, and more importantly the operational manager was promoted to oversee a larger region.
+We had 95 percent owner retention at one year; this is viewed as highly successful.
+Over the course of any year in the vacation rental management business, properties are going to sell, and people are going to move into them, so 95 percent of those original owners retained is really highly successful.
+If you’re talking to a partner or a potential buyer and he tells you that no owners will leave, that is probably not true, just because of the regular course of business.
+Also, all the key staff were retained, and more importantly the operations manager was promoted to oversee a larger region.
 So those employees were provided those advancement opportunities and were able to succeed there.

 Next we’ll look at a transition that was slightly rockier.
 As background, this owner and his business partner had been operating the business since 2009.
 They grew it from one home, a home that they owned, to over 70.

-Their background was primarily in financing accounting, so the back end of the business.
+Their background was primarily in financing and accounting, so the back end of the business.
 Before the sale, the owner and the partner were looking to retire but wanted to remain involved; they had a lot of priorities.
-So they wanted increased revenue for owners, and higher retention.
+They wanted increased revenue for owners and higher retention.
 They wanted to be able to generate income by referring properties but also wanted to be involved day to day, and they placed a high priority on local and regional relationships.

 This isn’t too many priorities, but it is a lot of things to balance.
 The timing was really quick on this.
 The transition date was ASAP, so this owner moved quickly toward selling their business, and we see the effects of that a little bit later.

-During the transition, this was an owner who ran the business largely independently of line staff and was really the key decision.
-So the team wasn’t really consulted in many decisions, and conversations with the owners were kept separate—the homeowners and the seller, the homeowners and Vacasa—it was rarely the three parties together.
-You know what this resulted in was some challenges for owner communication.
-Owners didn’t really understand what was happening, weren’t getting consistent messaging.
+During the transition, this was an owner who ran the business largely independently of line staff and was really the key decision-maker.
+So the team wasn’t really consulted in many decisions, and conversations with the owners were kept separate—the homeowners and the seller, the homeowners and Vacasa.
+It was rarely the three parties together.
+This resulted in some challenges with owner communication.
+Owners didn’t really understand what was happening and weren’t getting consistent messaging.
 That’s because we moved so quickly that we were not all equally educated and on the same page.

-We had some challenges migrating from one property management system to the other property management system, so not all the information used to reflect the business, or to manage the business, was reflected in that system.
-There were also some surprises from the buyer and the seller, so we hadn’t taken the time to know each other and understand our operational procedures in the same way.
-So there were some changes to rates and fees, and the way booking worked, and a lot of ongoing education.
-And the homeowner retention remained high, over 90 percent—still very successful—but owners took a lot of conversations to build trust because they were confused in the beginning.
-So this is an example where if we had built more trust and taken the time to have some conversations earlier, we maybe have been able to avoid some challenges later.
+We had some challenges migrating from one property management system to the other, so not all the information used to manage the business was reflected in that system.
+There were also some surprises about the buyer and the seller, so we hadn’t taken the time to know each other and understand our operational procedures in the same way.
+There were some changes to rates and fees, and the way booking worked, and a lot of ongoing education.
+The homeowner retention remained high, over 90 percent—still very successful—but owners took a lot of conversations to build trust because they were confused in the beginning.
+So this is an example where if we had built more trust and taken the time to have some conversations earlier, we may have been able to avoid some challenges later.